-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high quality information.
-If you would like to tell us about a blog, nominate them by emailing us at firstname.lastname@example.org!
+We’ve carefully selected these blogs because they’re actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+Nominate your favorite blog by emailing us at firstname.lastname@example.org!

 Friend for the Ride

-The NAMS Menopause Blog
+The North American Menopause Society: MenoPause Blog

 The North American Menopause Society was founded in 1989 and remains the continent’s leading nonprofit organization educating women about menopause and healthy aging.
 Its blog is an excellent resource for current and relevant information about midlife health, with a wide array of topics contributed by industry experts.
 Visit the blog.

 Red Hot Mamas exists solely to provide medically sound information and support to women during menopause.
 Its website is a comprehensive resource with a symptom checklist, survival tips, and much more.
 On the blog, a mix of guest authors and staff contributors discuss varied issues relating to menopause and midlife.
 Visit the blog.

 Author and blogger Marcia Kester Doyle is writing about the good, the bad, and the ugly side of menopause and midlife.
 And she’s doing it with a big dose of humor on Menopausal Mom.
 With comments like “Hot flash and carry on,” Marcia and her contributors are sharing relatable personal anecdotes and viewpoints that will make you smile.
 Visit the blog.